Accreditation requirements and procedures for ICO council sessions and events

 The ICO must be satisfied that the individuals applying for accreditation are bona fide media professionals and represent bona fide media organizations.
 Applications are considered on a case-by case basis and the ICO reserves the right to deny or withdraw accreditation of journalists from media organizations who abuse the privileges so extended or put the accreditation to improper use or act in a way not consistent with the principles of the Organization.

-Press briefings are usually held on the last day of Council Sessions in March and September each year, when the Executive Director and Chairpersons inform the press about the latest coffee market report and the outcome of the meetings.
+Press briefings are usually held on the last day of Council Sessions in April and September each year, when the Executive Director and Chairs inform the press about the latest coffee market report and the outcome of the meetings.
 Invitations to attend press briefings are sent out by email to accredited journalists the week before the meetings, together with copies of agendas and other documents.
-Accredited journalists may also meet delegates from government and the private sector during Council meetings in the delegates lounges on the ground and second floor and should confirm their attendance in advance as indicated below.
+Accredited journalists may also meet delegates from government and the private sector during Council meetings and should confirm their attendance in advance as indicated below.

 Important note: Please note that ICO meetings are only open to representatives of ICO Member Governments and invited observers from the private sector and non-member countries.
 Journalists may not enter ICO meeting rooms other than to attend press briefings or other events to which they have been invited.

 For security purposes, accredited journalists should confirm their attendance at the press briefing or at other times during ICO meetings in advance, and request an identification badge at the registration desk on arrival at the ICO.
-The identification badge should be worn at all times while at the ICO.
+The identification badge should be worn at all times while at the ICO event.